-The revised Policy also contains proposed amendments that would require all properties in the Marina with affordable units under covenant to change their current wait list and affordable unit leasing procedures to conform with the development and implementation of a Centralized Wait List registration and referral system that would simplify and improve the process for prospective tenants applying for available affordable units in Marina del Rey.
+The revised Policy also contains proposed amendments that would require properties in the Marina with affordable units under covenant to change their current wait list and affordable unit leasing procedures to conform with the development and implementation of a Centralized Wait List registration and referral system that would simplify and improve the process for prospective tenants applying for available affordable units in Marina del Rey.
+For leases that predate the revised Policy, the Centralized Waitlist requirement shall only apply, as appropriate, when a lessee seeks a lease amendment requiring the County's discretionary approval.
 The revised Policy also includes a new definitions section.
 In addition, several implementation related provisions of the current Policy were removed and will be included in the forthcoming Implementation Guidelines (Guidelines).

 The Guidelines shall be developed by County staff in consultation with the LACDA, the Marina del Rey Lessees' Association and housing advocate groups, and may be updated from time to time, with reasonable notice and opportunity to comment by each of these groups.
 The Guidelines will include additional information regarding tenant income survey and feasibility study requirements.